JefferyLee2222/AAE4011-Assignment-1/README.md

 8. Reflection & Critical Analysis (Q3.3 — 8 marks)
 (a) What Did You Learn?
-I gained hands-on experience in System Integration within a robotics context.
-Specifically, I learned how to handle asynchronous data streams in ROS and solve Version Compatibility issues between modern AI frameworks (Torch 2.2) and legacy environments (Python 3.8).
+Through this assignment, I gained a deep understanding of the ROS Publisher-Subscriber architecture and its role in real-time robotic systems.
+Specifically, I learned how to bridge raw sensor data (Rosbag) with high-level AI frameworks like YOLOv5 using the cv_bridge library.
+This process taught me how to manage asynchronous data streams—ensuring that the vision node can subscribe to a specific compressed image topic (/hikcamera/image_2/compressed) and process frames without crashing the system.
+Additionally, I mastered environment management in WSL, learning to resolve complex dependency conflicts between modern deep learning libraries (Torch/Ultralytics) and legacy Python 3.8 environments.

 (b) How Did You Use AI Tools?
-I utilized Gemini as a technical collaborator to debug environment-specific errors.
+I utilized Gemini as a technical collaborator throughout the debugging and implementation phases.

-Benefits: It provided immediate solutions for ModuleNotFoundError and correctly identified the need for IMREAD_COLOR over lowercase variants in OpenCV.
+Benefits: The AI was instrumental in identifying obscure syntax errors (e.g., correcting imread_color to the constant IMREAD_COLOR) and providing the necessary export DISPLAY=:0 commands to enable GUI forwarding from WSL to Windows.
+This significantly accelerated the troubleshooting process.

-Limitations: The AI could not initially "see" my local file system; I had to manually use rostopic list to discover that the camera topic was named /hikcamera instead of the standard /camera.
+Limitations: The AI lacked visibility into my local environment.
+I initially struggled with a "no new messages" error because the AI couldn't know the specific topic names inside my Rosbag.
+I had to manually use rostopic list to discover the correct data path, proving that AI tools require precise human-provided context to be effective.

 (c) How to Improve Accuracy?
-Data Augmentation: Training the model on images with Motion Blur would help the drone maintain detection accuracy during high-speed maneuvers.
+Domain-Specific Fine-Tuning: The current model uses pre-trained COCO weights, which are general-purpose.
+Fine-tuning the model on a custom dataset of UAV-perspective images (top-down views or lab-specific lighting) would drastically reduce false negatives and improve confidence scores for objects like tripods or drones.

+Temporal Consistency (Tracking): Implementing a tracking algorithm like DeepSORT alongside YOLO would improve accuracy by maintaining the identity of an object across frames.
+This prevents "flickering" where an object is detected in one frame but missed in the next due to a slight change in angle or motion blur.

+(d) Real-World Challenges
+Computational Latency: Running YOLOv5 on a CPU-only environment (like this WSL setup) introduces a latency of ~200ms.
+In a real flight, this delay is dangerous; at a speed of 5 m/s, the drone would travel 1 meter before even "seeing" an obstacle.
+Deploying this on a real drone requires hardware acceleration (e.g., NVIDIA Jetson GPU) to reach sub-30ms latency.

+Environmental Dynamics: Real-world UAS applications face unpredictable lighting and motion blur.
+A drone’s vibration or rapid yawing can blur the camera input, causing the feature extraction layers of the AI to fail.
+Unlike a stable Rosbag recorded in a lab, real-time deployment requires robust image stabilization and models trained to handle high-exposure or low-light conditions.

 TensorRT Optimization: Converting the model to TensorRT would allow for FP16 quantization, significantly increasing FPS and reducing detection latency.